On this page

 Raising awareness of dementia

-With around 8,500 people in Leeds living with dementia, along with their carers, family and friends, this is an issue which already effects a huge number of local people and will have an impact on many more in the future.
+With around 9,500 people in Leeds living with dementia, along with their carers and supporters, this is an issue which already effects a huge number of local people and will have an impact on many more in the future.

 It’s not that we want anything different in a way, it’s that we want to be able to fit in just the same without stigma.
 Or without people thinking ‘Oh you can’t join our group because you’ve got dementia.’